Skip to main content

 • Process and notify OHCS of any project changes or updates

-• Prepare and provide OHCS with annual sponsoring jurisdiction reports
+• Prepare and submit annual sponsoring jurisdiction reports to OHCS

-• Notify county tax officer of project construction/conversion completion to initiate tax exemption and program fee payment process
+• Notify county tax officer of project construction/conversion completion to initiate tax exemption and program fee payment process, if applicable.

 Responsibilities and tasks for county tax officer